 And if you’re saying, I don’t have time for this, what you mean is you don’t have time for understanding and changing your perspective from, My child is being a problem, to my child is having a problem.
 The time you will save in the long run is immense.

-When statements and questions like these become more automatic for you, you will find yourself in a very different relationship with your child.
+When statements and questions like these become more automatic for you, you may find yourself in a very different relationship with your child.